Office of the Secretary, USDA.

 (2) Any use of direct USDA assistance funds for equipment, supplies, labor, indirect costs and the like shall be prorated between the USDA program or activity and any use for other purposes by the religious organization in accordance with applicable laws, regulations, and guidance.

-(3) Nothing in this section shall be construed to prevent the residents of housing receiving direct USDA assistance funds from engaging in religious exercise within such housing.
+(3) Nothing in this section shall be construed to prevent the residents of Start Printed Page 41383housing receiving direct USDA assistance funds from engaging in religious exercise within such housing.